myopenmath/policies/terms-of-service.md

 <h2 id="modifications">18.
 Modifications To Terms and Services</h2>

 a. *Modifications*.
 These Terms may be revised periodically and this will be reflected in the “date last modified” set forth below.
 Your continued use of the MyOpenMath Services following such update constitutes your agreement to the revised Terms.
 You can see the history of the changes to our Terms [here](https://github.com/MyOpenMath/policies).
 If you object to any such changes, your sole recourse will be to cease using the MyOpenMath Services.
 Continued use of the MyOpenMath Services following notice of any such changes will indicate your acknowledgement of such changes and agreement to be bound by the terms and conditions of such changes.
 MyOpenMath reserves the right to modify or discontinue the MyOpenMath Services with or without notice to you.

+You can sign up to receive notices of upcoming changes to this and other policies by joining our [https://groups.google.com/a/myopenmath.org/forum/#!forum/notices](Notices Google Group).

 b. *Date Last Modified*.
 These Terms were last modified on December 21, 2019.